Dat Boi

 Dat Boi is an Internet meme originating from the clip art website Animation Factory.
+It depicts a frog riding a unicycle.
 The meme garnered popularity on Tumblr in 2015 before gaining more recognition through Twitter in 2016.
-It is usually accompanied by a person saying "here come dat boi" with the reply "o shit waddup!".
+It is usually accompanied by a person saying "here come dat boi".

 History

 According to Animation Factory employee Ryan Hagen, the frog GIF used in the meme was created by designer Josh Doohen.

-The meme's name originates from an edited news screenshot and the line of text often used in association with the image ("here come dat boi! o shit waddup!") was taken from a different meme featuring a computer-animated Pac-Man character from a video called "Here Comes Pacman".
+The meme's name originates from an edited news screenshot.
+The line of text often used in association with the image ("here come dat boi! o shit waddup!") was taken from memes involving "Here Comes Pacman", an animation based on the Pac-Man segment of the Bloodhound Gang song "Mope".
 The frog image and its caption were first put together on Facebook, according to Vox.
 The Verge writer Chris Plante referred to the caption in a June article, stating that the Dat Boi image itself was "not enough" and should be paired with the caption.

 In May 2016, the "here come dat boi!" caption came under criticism after various Facebook users claimed to find it an "appropriation of African-American Vernacular English".
 As a result, certain Facebook groups discouraged use of the meme.

 Dat Boi was featured in The Guardian's "Month in Memes" article for June 2016.
 Matt Furie, creator of Pepe the Frog, explained in a June 2016 interview with Comic Book Resources that he was "devastated" to find out that Dat Boi had "begun to overshadow Internet Pepe".